This post may contain affiliate links. Please refer to my Disclosure for more information.

 Wealthsimple has a really nice dashboard and I am a fan of it.
 It makes it super easy to understand and actually helps to educate you versus other platforms I’ve used before that gave you such minimal information and didn’t do anything to help increase your financial knowledge.
 I am big on transparency- especially in the financial world and when it comes to investments.
 I’ve had investments with companies where it was so hard to find anything out and that made it very difficult for you to see your investments.
 I don’t have those investments anymore.

-If you choose to sign up for Wealthsimple, they have 2 different platforms, one where you can choose form pre-made portfolios and the other one where you are putting together your own portfolio, investments, stocks, ETF’s, etc. If you want to use their pre-made portfolios and have more of a hands-off approach, you will want to choose the “Invest & Cash” section of their website (as it can be a little confusing).
+If you choose to sign up for Wealthsimple, they have 2 different platforms, one where you can choose from pre-made portfolios and the other one where you are putting together your own portfolio, investments, stocks, ETF’s, etc. If you want to use their pre-made portfolios and have more of a hands-off approach, you will want to choose the “Invest & Cash” section of their website (as it can be a little confusing).

 Automating my savings and investments has been huge for me!
-There are many things that went into me being able to save $250,000 by the time I was 26 and this was definitely one of those strategies!
+There are many things that went into me being able to save/invest $250,000 by the time I was 26 and this was definitely one of those strategies!

 I have also started diving in deeper to optimize my investments more and have them more custom to my specific goals and my risk tolerance even further.
-I am now using the “Trade” side of Wealthsimple (as shown in the image above) where I have put together some of my own portfolio and I’m enjoying learning even more about investing.
+I am now using the “Trade” side of Wealthsimple (as shown in the image above) where I have put together some of my own portfolios and I’m enjoying learning even more about investing.